 Stormwater Runoff in Rapid City, SD

-Looking downstream at the 3rd Street wetland channel following an August 2014 runoff event in Rapid City, SD.
-Runoff from this wetland channel discharges into Rapid Creek.
+Stormwater runoff following a May 2008 storm event in the Arrowhead drainage basin in Rapid City, SD.
+Runoff from this drainage discharges into Rapid Creek.
 Stormwater runoff from urbanized lands is known to harm surface-water resources by increasing stream velocities, destroying natural habitat, and increasing pollutant loads in the receiving waters.
 The City of Rapid City, SD, encourages use of various best-management practices, such as detention ponds, vegetated channels, and disconnected impervious area, for reducing the environmental effects of stormwater pollution.
 Stormwater runoff data were collected in three drainage basins within Rapid City, SD, during 2008-14.
 Stormwater runoff was evaluated for concentrations of total suspended solids, chloride, bacteria, nutrients, and metals in selected drainage basins.